 Annabelle Padwick – Founder, Director and Therapist

 Annabelle is the super passionate Founder of Life at No.27.
-She is also as a professional gardener, wellbeing therapist, successful freelance writer, vlogger, speaker, potato growing addict and radio personality.
-Using her fresh approach to promote the magic of gardening and Grow Your Own.
+She is also a professional gardener, wellbeing therapist, children’s author of ‘YOU CAN grow your own food’, feature writer and columnist for Kitchen Garden magazine, public speaker and potato growing addict.
+Using her fresh approach to promote the magic of grow your own and positive wellbeing for all ages.

 Inspiring more people, particularly the younger generation, to put down their phones and pick up a spade.